hashicorp/terraform-provider-azurerm/website/docs/r/signalr_service_custom_certificate_binding.html.markdown

 -> **Note:** Self assigned certificate is not supported and the provisioning status will fail.

 * `certificate_version` - (Optional) The certificate version of the SignalR Custom Certificate Binding service.

+## Attributes Reference

+The following attributes are exported:

+* `id` - The ID of the SignalR Custom Certificate Binding.

 ## Timeouts